As this issue os often misunderstood, I will expose the difference (and also similarities) between Thunderbolt and Mini DisplayPort.

 Of course, all Thunderbolt machines carry the sound on Mini DisplayPort.

-The 27-inch Thunderbolt screen only works on a Thunderbolt Mac.
+The 27-inch Thunderbolt display only works on a Thunderbolt Mac.

-The LED Cinema Display 24-inch screen works on all Macs on Mini DisplayPort or Thunderbolt.
+The LED Cinema Display 24-inch display works on all Macs on Mini DisplayPort or Thunderbolt.

 Last but not least, the Target Display mode.